Medical Injury Compensation Reform Act

-The Medical Injury Compensation Reform Act (MICRA) of 1975 was a statute enacted by the California Legislature in September 1975 (and signed into law by Governor Jerry Brown in September), which was intended to lower medical malpractice liability insurance premiums for healthcare providers in that state by decreasing their potential tort liability.
+The Medical Injury Compensation Reform Act (MICRA) of 1975 was a statute enacted by the California Legislature in September 1975 and signed into law by Governor Jerry Brown in September.
+This Act was intended to lower medical malpractice liability insurance premiums for healthcare providers in California by decreasing their potential tort liability.

 MICRA's stated justification, in turn, was to keep healthcare providers as a whole financially solvent, thus lowering the cost of healthcare services and increasing their availability.
 MICRA's constitutionality was repeatedly challenged during the 1970s and 1980s, but most of it was eventually upheld as constitutional under rational basis review by the Supreme Court of California or the California Courts of Appeal.
 Almost all of MICRA is still in effect and still part of California law, though many of its provisions were updated in 2022 by AB 35.

+History

+In 1975, soaring malpractice insurance premiums culminated in Argonaut Insurance Company of Menlo Park no longer extending group coverage to Northern California doctors.
+Individual policies costed 400% more.
+A physicians' strike began on May 1 and the end was announced May 28.
+The Governor called a special session of the California Legislature on medical liability, with his proposals becoming the Medical Injury Compensation Reform Act of 1975 (MICRA).

 Provisions

 Damage cap

 Non-economic damages are limited to $250,000.
 Non-economic damages include claims for pain and suffering, loss of consortium, both of which permit the financial recovery for losing limbs, losing sight or hearing, the ability to walk, and all other losses that do not directly relate to economic losses.

 Only two other states, Kansas and Montana, have a cap on non-economic damages in medical malpractice cases as low as California's.
 In 21 states and the District of Columbia there is no cap on medical malpractice damage awards.
 (That includes two states, Maine and Oregon, that have no specific cap on medical malpractice damages but have a cap on noneconomic damages in any wrongful death action.)
 Six other states have no cap on medical malpractice damages under some circumstances.
 Florida joined that list in 2014 when the Florida Supreme Court struck down its cap on non-economic damages in medical malpractice cases involving wrongful death.

 California law does not include any provision to adjust the cap for inflation, so it has remained at $250,000 since it was enacted in 1975.
 Seven states with a cap (Idaho, Maryland, Michigan, North Carolina, South Carolina, Virginia and West Virginia) have a statutory provision for increasing that cap over time, adjusting for inflation or other factors.